COVID-19: Our surgery plans and how this will affect you

 Chronic disease or Respiratory Nurse appointments -Your face to face appointments will be conducted over the telephone.
 Please do not attend the surgery.

 Healthcare assistant and practice Nurse appointments - Many of these will now be face to face as is necessary or via telephone/video where possible.

 Baby Vaccinations - important for your baby - these appointments will go ahead.
 Please only attend the surgery if you and your baby are well.

 Blood appointments - please attend pre-booked appointments if you feel well.
-Will will only be booking future blood appointments where the need is necessary ie INR/Warfarin patients.

 If you have sustained an injury, and are unable to manage it using first aid, you will need to attend your local Minor Injuries or accident and emergency department.
 Thank you for your co-operation.